freight-hub/api-standards/api-style-guide.md

 - URIs MUST start with a letter and use only lower-case letters.
 - Literals/expressions in URI paths SHOULD be separated using a hyphen ( - ).
-- Literals/expressions in query strings SHOULD be separated using underscore ( \_ ).
+- Literals/expressions in query strings SHOULD be camelCased.
 - URI paths and query strings MUST percent encode data into [UTF-8 octets](https://en.wikipedia.org/wiki/Percent-encoding).
 - Plural nouns SHOULD be used in the URI where appropriate to identify collections of data resources.
   - `/invoices`